bytecrusher/MaritimeDataServer/README.md

 ![MDS Map](docu_donotdeploy/images/MDS_Map.png)

 #### MDS Requirements
-For running the **MDS** you need a (Apache) Webserver with PHP support and a MySQL DB.
+For running the **MDS** you need a web server (in my case Apache) with PHP (version 8.0) support and a MySQL DB.
-If you run **MDC**s outside our local network, your **MDS** needs to be public (TTN should be able to reach this server).
+If you run **MDC**s inside our local network, your **MDS** needs to be public (TTN should be able to reach your server).

 ###### Development
-For development i use different solutions.
+For development i use two different solutions.
 First is local Docker container that runs on my coding computer.
-Second i have on my webhosting a subdomain, that pulls my "developtment" branch from guthub there.
+Second i have on my web hosting a subdomain, that pulls my "development" branch from github direct over there.

 ######## My current way
-First wave:
+First solution:
 I setup 4 containers (one for each service):
 - Apache
 - PHP
 - PHPmyAdmin
 - MySQL

-I configured my VSC to be able work direct in the htdocs folder if apache.
+I configured my VSC to be able to work direct in the htdocs folder of the apache container.
-So there is no manual synch of files needed.
+So there is no manual synch of files needed, after i made some changes in the code.

-Second wave:
+Second solution:
-in my webhosting subdomain, i setup my respository, so i am able to run a pull request from the plesk panel and have tha latest development branch on the webspace.
+In my web hosting subdomain, i setup my repository under dev tools, so i am able to run a pull request from the plesk panel and have the latest development branch on the web space.
+This makes it very easy to deploy me new branch to my subdomain an test it this environment.

 ###### Debugging with xDebug
 for php debugging i use xdebug.